 Over the past few weeks, many of you will have been under the impression that an important event is just around the corner.
 Greeting cards have been sent.
 Food has been stockpiled.
 Music rehearsed… It’s clearly that time of year again.
 Which can mean only one thing: the RSP has been on to go for two years — can you believe this?

-To celebrate, we couldn’t resist bringing you another Christmas special [other (non-)religious festivals are available].
-Following on from last year’s hilarious Only Sixty Seconds, we brought together last year’s winner (Dr David Wilson), and last year’s ‘most entertaining loser’ (Jonathan Tuckett), with six other contestants, to fight for the coveted RSP Christmas trophy.
+To celebrate, we couldn’t resist bringing you another Mid-Year Special [all (non-)religious festivals are available].
+Following on from last year’s hilarious Only Sixty Seconds, we brought together last year’s winner (Dr. David Wilson), and last year’s ‘most entertaining loser’ (Jonathan Tuckett), with six other contestants, to fight for the coveted RSP Christmas trophy.

 Nul Point! (any resemblance to a popular BBC television programme hosted by Alexander Armstrong is entirely coincidental).
 Before the show, we gave 64 of the RSP listeners 100 seconds to answer a variety of questions.
 The aim of the game for contestants is to correctly find the answer which the least percentage of these people answered correctly.
 Simples.

 Professor George Chryssides, Professor James Cox, Dr Stephen Gregg, Hanna Lehtinen, Dr Suzanne Owen, Dr Teemu Taira, Jonathan Tuckett, and Dr David Wilson

 Liverpool Hope University, at the BASR/EASR/IAHR Conference in September 2013, with a special live studio audience.